freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-u-tag-to-underline-text.md

 ---

 ## Description

 <section id='description'>

-To underline text, you can use the <code>u</code> tag.
+To underline text, you can use the `u` tag.
 This is often used to signify that a section of text is important, or something to remember.
-With the <code>u</code> tag, the browser applies the CSS of <code>text-decoration: underline;</code> to the element.
+With the `u` tag, the browser applies the CSS of `text-decoration: underline;` to the element.

 </section>

 ## Instructions

 <section id='instructions'>

-Wrap the <code>u</code> tag only around the text "Ph.D. students".
+Wrap the `u` tag only around the text "Ph.D. students".

-<strong>Note:</strong> Try to avoid using the <code>u</code> tag when it could be confused for a link.
+**Note:** Try to avoid using the `u` tag when it could be confused for a link.
 Anchor tags also have a default underlined formatting.

 </section>

 ## Tests

 <section id='tests'>

 ```yml